chingu-voyages/V58-tier3-team-39/README.md

 ## Contributing

-We welcome contributions to Animal Shelter!
+We welcome contributions to Chingu Member Demographics!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (git checkout -b feature/AmazingFeature)